Vancouver: No Fixed Address

 Vancouver: No Fixed Address examines the common issues at work within the global housing bubble – arguments debated in many cities worldwide experiencing astronomical, often inexplicable increases in real estate values.
 The documentary delves beneath the headlines and rumours and comes to some unsettling conclusions about home – a place we thought we knew.

 Vancouver: No Fixed Address was produced by Shore Films in association with Knowledge Network and Optic Nerve Films and was made with the participation of the Canada Media Fund.
-The film is the finale program on October 17th in BC's Knowledge Network's amazing Fall 2017 series 'Globalization And Its Discontents'.

 What The Critics Are Saying